Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Introduction

 We calculate the effect of the lockdowns as an intervention on each state in the Australian national energy market, and the effect of an intervention on countries across Europe per quantile to determine which quantile has the highest concentration of intervention impacts.
 We find that overall there is (unsurprisingly) a reduced energy consumption in Australian states and European countries.
 However, while some states or countries experienced a uniform consumption reduction, others experienced a non-uniform reduction or even some increases for specific parts of the energy demand distribution.

-The rest of this article is organised as follows.
-In Section II, we discuss the prior work.
-In Section III, we present the architecture of our framework.
-In Section IV, we describe the context of the data and an empirical exercise over a real-world dataset.
-In Section V, we analyse the results obtained from the experiments and discuss the main insights resulting from them.
-Finally, Section VI concludes this work.
+The rest of this paper is structured as follows.
+Section II discusses previous work, and Section III presents the methodology of our proposed approach.
+The details of the data context and an experiment using a concrete dataset are described in Section IV, and their results, along with the main findings, are discussed in Section V. Finally, Section VI offers conclusions.